AMPlummer/AMPlummer/README.md

-# Hi there, welcome to my profile! 👋
+# Hi there, welcome to my profile! 👋🏿

 My name is Andrew Plummer.
+I am...
-I'm an Ottawa-based researcher working with the Bank of Canada's Climate Analysis Team 🌲
+- 🌲 a research assistant with the Bank of Canada's Climate Analysis Team
+- 💰 a graduate of the University of Toronto's undergraduate economics program
+- 🧮 a data analyst and machine learning expert

 ## Recent Professional Accomplishments 🤓